 Franz Dill explores the application of new information technologies in retail, marketing, analytics, knowledge delivery, sensory delivery, systems modeling and elsewhere.

-Gail Carmichael, a Ph.D. student at Carleton University, shares her passion for helping others enjoy computer science.
+Gail Carmichael, computing education program manager at Shopify, shares her passion for helping others enjoy computer science.

 Greg Linden, founder of Geeky Ventures, comments on personalization and customization in Web search.